CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 To configure a downstream VNI, you configure tenant VRFs as usual; however, to configure the desired route leaking, you define a route target import and, or export statement.

+### Configure the Route Targets

 The route target import or export statement is in the format `route-target import|export <asn>:<vni>`; for example, `route-target import 65101:6000`.
-As an alternative, you can use `route-target import|export *:<vni>`; * uses any ASN as a wildcard.
+As an alternative, you can use `route-target import|export *:<vni>`.
+The asterisk (*) uses any ASN as a wildcard.

 To configure the downsteam VNI, you must manually edit the `/etc/frr/frr.conf` file; NCLU and NVUE commands are not supported.

 {{%notice note%}}
-- Downstream VNI is supported in EVPN symmetric mode with layer 3 VNIs and single VXLAN devices only
+- Downstream VNI is supported in EVPN symmetric mode with layer 3 VNIs and single VXLAN devices only.
-- You can configure multiple import and export route targets in a VRF
+- You can configure multiple import and export route targets in a VRF.
-- You can configure selective route targets for individual prefixes with routing policies
+- You can configure selective route targets for individual prefixes with routing policies.
-- You cannot leak (import) overlapping tenant prefixes into the same destination VRF
+- You cannot leak (import) overlapping tenant prefixes into the same destination VRF.
 {{%/notice%}}

 The following example shows a configuration with downstream VNI on leaf01 thru leaf04, and border01.
 Because the configuration is similar on all the leafs, only leaf01 and border01 configuration files are shown below.